About Memory Leaks

 array defined with the static

-keyword is an array with a long life cycle.
-In the example, the $data
+keyword is a long lifespan array, and in this example, the $data

-array constantly expands with each request, leading to a memory leak.
+array expands continuously with each request, leading to a memory leak.

 class Cache